jeffpolk230/machineVisionAIT/README.md

 ---
 + Homework Submits
   1. week 1 & 2 Camera Calibration
+    calibrate a camera of your choice using the OpenCV tools (or Matlab Camera Calibration Toolbox from Caltech) Report attached as reportWeek1.md, calibrated result uploaded as out_camera_data.xml

+---
 + Exp and Funs

+---
 + Pendings

+---
 + Links & Ref